-Timing of the flight starts at release of the model from the launch device and stops when the model touches the ground (or solid ground-based object) and stops or disappears from the timekeeper's sight for more than five minutes.
+For both Slope and Thermal Duration, official time stops when the model touches the ground (or solid ground-based object) or when the model disappears from the timekeeper's sight for more than five minutes.
 The point of landing must be within 300 meters (984.25 feet) of the launch point.
 The time is taken by two timekeepers.
 The registered times must be within 1% of each other with the lowest reading considered official.

+In Slope Duration, the flight shall be sustained on primarily slope lift.
 In Thermal Duration, the flight shall be sustained on thermal lift only, over essentially flat ground, and at no time shall the model fly in slope lift.
-The loss of height between the starting and landing points, for both Duration and Thermal Duration, cannot exceed 100 meters (328 feet, 1 inch).
+The loss of height between the starting and landing points, for both Slope Duration and Thermal Duration, cannot exceed 100 meters (328 feet, 1 inch).